Data Security, Privacy, and Regulatory Alignment

 Scope of this framework

-Governance principle: Data cannot be considered trustworthy unless it is protected, responsibly handled, and aligned with common regulatory expectations for controlled use.
+Governance principle: data cannot be considered trustworthy unless it is protected, responsibly handled, and managed in a way that supports common enterprise and regulatory expectations for controlled use.

 Security controls and access governance